 Rationale: Inserting the catheter without applying suction minimizes hypoxemia and trauma to the airway as the catheter is inserted.

-Rationale: Entrance of the catheter into the larynx and trachea triggers the cough reflex.
+Rationale: Entrance of the catheter into the larynx and trachea usually triggers the cough reflex.

-Suctioning longer than 15 seconds can cause hypoxia and mucosal damage.1
+Suctioning longer than 15 seconds can cause hypoxia and mucosal damage.4

 If the patient shows signs of becoming hypoxemic during the procedure, discontinue the procedure immediately and provide oxygen as ordered.